MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 ### Do I need to build the static files before doing a `docker-compose up`?

-Static files are automatically built when starting the `backend` container.
+Static files are automatically built when starting the `backend` container, except when using `inv start-lean` (see "Starting dev container without rebuilding frontend" above).

 ### Where is Docker fitting in all the tools we're already using?